 Know Your Guitar – A Beginner’s Guide

 It is very exciting to purchase an instrument and learn it.
-If you have bought a new guitar and ready to start with your first lesson then it is a wonderful thing.
+If you have bought a new guitar and ready to start with your first guitar lesson in leaside then it is a wonderful thing.
 However, before you begin with your first lesson, it’s vital to know your guitar.
 Simply learning to play the guitar is not enough.
 You should know the instrument you are playing.
 Whether you have purchased a Gibson, Jackson, ESP, PRS or any other guitar, learning the parts of guitar is important.
 Gibson guitars are quite popular and the parts for gibson guitars or other guitars is almost the same.
+TrustyGuitar can help you learn and love the guitar.
 You just have to get used to the vocabulary so you can communicate well with your fellow guitarists about anything.

 First you need to learn the names of different parts of the guitar which will help you follow the video lessons more precisely.